david-tsankov/david-tsankov.github.io/_posts/2025-9-2-Second-post.md

 Before going into what this is about, I will first try to explain a bit about formal logic.

-The base of formal logic lies in two assumptions:
+The base of formal logic lies in two assumptions (and probably more):
 * [law of excluded middle](https://en.wikipedia.org/wiki/Law_of_excluded_middle), which simply states that a statement can only be true or false
 * the assumption that a statement cannot simultaniously be true and false.

-Both are important as they allow us to form truth tables.

 The vacuous truth pops up in a simple conditional:
 Lets say we have the conditional statement *if P then Q*, (\\(P \to Q\\)), where P and Q are statements that obey the two assumptions, then the truth table would be the following: